PX4/PX4-Devguide/en/concept/custom_mixer_payload.md

 > **Note** The file defines a [simple mixer](../concept/mixing.md#simple-mixer) with four outputs.
 > - `M: 1` indicates an output that is defined by one control input (the following `S` line).
 > - `S: 3 `_`n`_ indicates that the input is the n<>th<> input of [Control Group 3 (Manual Passthrough)](../concept/mixing.md#control-group-3-manual-passthrough).
->  So for `S: 3 5` the input is called "RC aux1", and will output the value of the channel mapped by parameter `RC_MAP_AUX1`.
+>  So for `S: 3 5` the input is called "RC aux1" (this maps to the RC channel set in parameter `RC_MAP_AUX1`).
-> - The order of output declaration of
+> - The section declaration order defines the order of the outputs when assigned to a physical bus (e.g. the third section might be assigned to AUX3).

 Start by copying the mixer file and putting it onto the SD Card at: **/etc/mixers/pass.aux.mix** (see [Mixing and Actuators > Loading a Custom Mixer](../concept/mixing.md#loading_custom_mixer).